 "Our objective from day one when we launched the Wine & Weed Symposium in 2016 was to educate our wine industry audience on the potential impact, good and bad, that the legalization of cannabis might have on wine," said George Christie, President of Wine Industry Network.
 "Four years later, many questions remain unanswered, but one thing has not changed, in California, the cannabis industry is here to stay and it’s presence will continue to be felt by the wine industry one way or another.
 Wine industry professionals who want to minimize the guesswork of what exactly that impact will be, need to be here because we’re the only ones tackling this topic."

-Click the button below and fill out the form to access the videos from the 2019 Wine & Weed Symposium.
+Click the button below and fill out the form to access the videos from the 2020 Wine & Weed Virtual Symposium.

 "I want to congratulate you on such a smashing success with the Wine & Weed Symposium.
 I honestly think it was one of the best conferences I've been to in a long time.
 The speakers and the topics were so relevant to what's happening right now, and it was a pleasure meeting so many curious attendees." - Jamie Evans / The Herb Somm